We all have problems. Every team has problems. Every organization has problems. I have yet to meet a manager yet who doesn’t have problems…

-Working with a University where people were stealing manhole covers.
-We determined that people were stealing the manhole covers and most likely selling the metal for quick cash this was later confirmed by a phone call and visit to a Scrap Metal Dealer & Recycler.
+When working with a University where people were stealing maintenance hole covers, we determined that people were stealing the maintenance hole covers and most likely selling the metal for quick cash; this was later confirmed by a phone call and visit a Scrap Metal Dealer & Recycler.

-We went through the questions and split the team into two groups who were tasked with doing some research and reporting back on what other universities, companies, townships, etc… that may have had similar problems and what they did about it.
+We went through the questions and split the team into two groups tasked with doing some research and reporting back on what other universities, companies, townships, etc., may have had similar problems and what they did about it.

-The two teams met and both shared results.
-One team by just googling found a town that had a similar problem, and they contacted the towns public works department.
-That towns solution was to fill the missing manhole covers with a hard plastic polymer manhole cover.
-The University found a local manufacturer of these manhole covers and the solution was found, TAA DAA!
+The two teams met, and both shared results.
+One team, by just googling, found a town that had a similar problem, and they contacted the town’s public works department.
+That town’s solution was to fill the missing maintenance hole covers with a hard plastic polymer maintenance hole cover.
+The University found a local manufacturer of these maintenance hole covers, and the solution was found, TAA DAA!

-The solution you are looking for is already out there, and now with the internet a couple google searches and you can create a Solution-Bank of possible ideas.
+The solution is there, and with a couple of google searches, you can create a Solution-Bank of possible ideas.

 What do you think?

-What problems do you currently have, that other people have already solved?
-Do you have an example of when you found a solution to a problem your company, team, or you had and with some small changes implemented into your solution?
+What problems do you currently have that other people have already solved?
+Do you have an example of when you found a solution to a problem your company, team, or you had and some minor changes implemented into your solution?